 So I've been trying to find something to write about the Dallas Cowboys even though they have no cap room and aren't signing anyone, because this is an NFC East blog and should hit on all four of the teams as much as possible.
-And I found this from Bryan Broaddus on the team's website about defensive tackle Jay Ratliff and the way he'll fit into Monte Kiffin's 4-3 defensive alignment.
+And I found this from Bryan Broaddus on the team's web site about defensive tackle Jay Ratliff and the way he'll fit into Monte Kiffin's 4-3 defensive alignment.
 Bryan's excited because he thinks Ratliff is the kind of player who will flourish in the 4-3, and that he can play either of its defensive tackle positions well:

 In this scheme, the defensive coaches want their guys to play with more speed and quickness, which is right down the alley for Ratliff.
 There is a reason that Jerry Jones and Jason Garrett never wavered about Ratliff coming back for this 2013 [season] despite the legal problem he faces in the coming months.
 He was built to play in this scheme.

-Then that got me thinking that Ratliff isn't exactly alone on the roster.
+Then that got me thinking that Ratliff's not exactly alone on the roster.
 On the defensive side of the ball, DeMarcus Ware is an excellent player.
 Cornerbacks Brandon Carr and Morris Claiborne are very good.
 Linebacker Sean Lee is outstanding, and fellow linebacker Bruce Carter sure looked headed that way last season before his injury.
 Jason Hatcher was excellent last season, and so was Anthony Spencer, whether he's worth his $10.6 million franchise tender or not.

 On offense, the Cowboys have excellent players at quarterback, tight end and both starting wide receiver spots.
 They have a very good running back and left tackle.
 Can you find fault with any or all of these players?
 Sure.
 But on balance, I just gave you 14 starting positions at which the Cowboys are at least above average, and in several cases much better.